xanathar/tabela/CONTRIB.md

 ## Before submitting a PR

 Run `./tool.sh check`.
-If the repository has changed files, please commit them (after checking the changes).
+If the repository has changed files, please commit them (after checking the changes make actual sense).